KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/dual_boot_setup_guide.md

 Then, right-click your Windows partition and select "Shrink Volume" from the drop-down menu.
 Afterwards, select how much storage you want to allocate for Bazzite.

+> NOTE!
+>
-It is **strongly recommended for to setup a separate EFI partition**.
-The separate EFI partition will help prevent Windows Updates from affecting your Bazzite installation later down the line.
+> It is **strongly recommended for to setup a separate EFI partition via manual partitioning**.
+> The separate EFI partition will help prevent Windows Updates from affecting your Bazzite installation later down the line.

 ## Manual Partitioning to the Same Drive for Dual Boot Setups